experimental-software/blog/content/2021-07-17_cross-module-links/index.md

 ## Implementation details

 The following code snippet shows the part of `VisitModuleResourceExtensions` which registers a callback function for the `Patient` which is called whenever a REST resource for the `Patient` entity is requested.
+This is done with the help of the `registerLink` method provided by the base class `ResourceExtensions`.

 ```java
 @Component